bazilinskyy/truck-driver-profile/README.md

 -----
 In order to explore stability, correlation analysis has been used to examine if a linear relationship exists between variables.
 Clustering analysis has been used to understand further how stable; different ranges are for a particular metric.
 The spatial stability analysis has been split based on the environment, i.e. urban areas and motorways.

-All the jupyter notebooks can be found inside [tdstability](tdstability/) folder.
+All the jupyter notebooks can be found in [tdstability](tdstability/) folder.

 | File             | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |